 converges to a one-dimensional family of limits as $\eps\rightarrow0$.
 This family of limits is parametrised by the $\oO(1)$ quantity in $C_\eps$, and is independent of the regularisation.
 We denote this family of limits by the KPZ$(a)$ solutions.

 One reason to study the KPZ equation is that it is expected to be a universal model for weakly asymmetric interface growth.
-There is by now good understanding of this subject, and we refer to \cite[Section~1]{Arka_Chatterjee} for recent progresses and relevant literatures.
-In the current article, we focus on the Hairer-Quastel type model \eqref{e:micromodel}.
-In \cite{HQ}, the authors considered continuous weakly asymmetric microscopic growth models of the type \eqref{e:micromodel} with $\lL = \Delta$, $F$ arbitrary even polynomial and $\widetilde{\xi}$ space-time Gaussian field with smooth and short range correlations.
+We refer to \cite[Section~1]{Arka_Chatterjee} for survey of recent progresses and relevant literatures.
+In the current article, we focus on the Hairer-Quastel type model \eqref{e:micromodel} proposed in \cite{HQ}, where the authors considered the case $\lL = \Delta$, $F$ arbitrary even polynomial and $\widetilde{\xi}$ space-time Gaussian field with smooth and short range correlations.
 They showed that there exists $C_\eps \rightarrow +\infty$ such that the rescaled and re-centered macroscopic process

 converges to the KPZ$(a)$ solutions as $\eps\rightarrow0$.
-The interesting point is that the value of $a$ is a linear combination of coefficients of all terms in the even polynomial $F$, not just its quadratic term.
+One interesting point is that the value of $a$ is a linear combination of coefficients of all terms in $F$, not just its quadratic term. \cite{HQ} also proposed a number of possible extensions, including $F$ being a general function, $\widetilde{\xi}$ being non-Gaussian, and $\lL$ being a general smoothing operator.

-Since then, there have been a number of extensions and generalisations to \cite{HQ} by considering either general non-polynomial $F$ or non-Gaussian $\widetilde{\xi}$ in the microscopic model \eqref{e:micromodel}.
-In \cite{KPZCLT}, the authors showed that similar universality results hold for polynomial $F$ and general non-Gaussian noise $\widetilde{\xi}$.
+Some of these extensions have been achieved so far, including either general non-polynomial $F$ or non-Gaussian $\widetilde{\xi}$ in the microscopic model \eqref{e:micromodel}.
+In \cite{KPZCLT}, the authors showed that similar universality results hold for even polynomial $F$ and general non-Gaussian noise $\widetilde{\xi}$.
 Later, \cite{HX19} extended \cite{HQ} to general nonlinear functions $F$ with sufficient regularity, which was further improved in \cite{kong_zhao}.
-Both \cite{HX19} and \cite{kong_zhao} need to assume $\widetilde{\xi}$ being Gaussian.
+But both \cite{HX19} and \cite{kong_zhao} need to assume $\widetilde{\xi}$ being Gaussian.